Band-e Amir National Park: History

-The name Band-e Amir literally means "the Ruler's Dam" which is believed by some to be a reference to Ali, the fourth Caliph of the Muslims.
-The area is dominated by ethnic Hazaras, who are estimated to make up about 40 percent of Afghanistan's population.
+The name Band-e Amir literally means "the Ruler's Dam" in Dari which is believed by some to be a reference to Ali, the fourth Caliph of the Muslims.
+The area is dominated by ethnic Hazaras, who are estimated to make up around 10 percent of Afghanistan's population.

-In her 1970 guide to Afghanistan, Nancy Dupree wrote that a full description about Band-e Amir would "rob the uninitiated of the wonder and amazement it produces on all who gaze upon it".
+In her 1970 guide to Afghanistan, historian Nancy Dupree wrote that a full description about Band-e Amir would "rob the uninitiated of the wonder and amazement it produces on all who gaze upon it".
 Parts of the 1975 Bollywood film Dharmatma, with Feroz Khan and Hema Malini, were filmed at the Band-e Amir National Park.

 In 2004, Band-e Amir was submitted for recognition as a World Heritage site.
 Efforts to make Band-e Amir a national park started in the 1970s, but were then put on hold due to the wars.

 In April 2009, Band-e Amir was finally declared Afghanistan's first national park.
-As of 2013, about 6,000 local tourists visit the Band-e Amir National Park every year.
-The area is protected by a small number of park rangers.
+By 2023, the number of local and foreign tourists visiting the Band-e Amir National Park was over 100,000.
+The area is monitored by park rangers.